femid/azurewebapp-datetimeISO8601/README.md

 	- WebApp Name (4 digit random number will be auto-appended)

 6. 'terraform apply "deployplan"' to execute the stored plan and variables.
-7. Note the hostname output at the end of the 'apply' process.
+7. **Note the hostname output at the end of the 'apply' process.**

 To retrieve webapp content
 --------------------------
-'curl "hostname"' or using PowerShell: 'Invoke-WebRequest -Uri "hostname" | Select-Object Content'
+1. 'curl "hostname"' or using PowerShell: 'Invoke-WebRequest -Uri "hostname" | Select-Object Content'
-- Replace "hostname" with the output default_hostname from the terraform apply step
+- 	Replace "hostname" with the output default_hostname from the 'terraform apply...' step
 -	JSON Date output will be shown under the Content section

 Remove the infrastructure
 -------------------------